servusdei2018/TankistOnline/README.md

 made available via this repository.
 If you have any questions about hosting Tankist, need help choosing or setting up a VPS, or questions about sponsoring a Server, please open a new issue.

+### Upcoming: Version 0.12 Alpha

+Version 0.12 Alpha should be released by December 13th and feature a scrolling background.

 ### Upcoming: Version 0.2 Alpha

 Version 0.2 Alpha should be available as soon as mid-December, but definitely by the end of January, 2020.
 It shall feature: